The Power of Thankfulness

 Written by Greg on December 16, 2014

-As we move towards the midst of the Holidays, with Christmas on the horizon and Thanksgiving in the past, it’s important to continue to keep that attitude of thankfulness.
+As we move past the Holidays, and in the middle of Covid, it’s important to continue to keep that attitude of thankfulness.
 With more and more commercialization taking place, it’s important to keep things in perspective, especially when there are many that might only focus on getting gifts or finding the best deals this season.

 When I was younger, I remember being taught to always say, “Thank you” no matter how small an act or gift was.